-The suspension shall be valid for an initial period not exceeding three months from the date of its publication on the website of the relevant competent authority.
-Such a suspension may be renewed for further periods not exceeding three months at a time if the grounds for the suspension continue to be applicable.
-If the suspension is not renewed after that three-month period, it shall automatically expire.
+The temporary suspension shall be valid for an initial period not exceeding three months from the date of its publication on the website of the relevant competent authority.
+Such a suspension may be renewed for further periods not exceeding three months at a time if the grounds for the temporary suspension continue to be applicable. -In case the temporary suspension is not renewed after that three-month period, it shall automatically -lapse.

-Before suspending or renewing the suspension of these obligations, the relevant competent authority shall notify ESMA of its proposal and its analysis.
-ESMA shall issue an opinion to the competent authority as soon as practicable on whether in its view the conditions referred to in this paragraph have arisen.
+Before suspending or renewing the temporary suspension of -the obligations referred to in Article 7, the relevant competent authority shall notify ESMA of its -intention and provide an explanation-.- ESMA shall issue an opinion to the competent authority as soon as practicable on whether in its view the suspension or the renewal of the temporary suspension is justified in accordance with the previous subparagraphs.